rook/rook/Documentation/ceph-csi-drivers.md

 ### Volumesnapshot

 In [snapshot](/cluster/examples/kubernetes/ceph/csi/rbd/snapshot.yaml),
-`snapshotClassName` should be the name of the `VolumeSnapshotClass` previously created.
-The source name should be the name of the PVC you created earlier.
+`volumeSnapshotClassName` should be the name of the `VolumeSnapshotClass` previously created.
+The `persistentVolumeClaimName` should be the name of the PVC you created earlier.

 ```console
 kubectl create -f cluster/examples/kubernetes/ceph/csi/rbd/snapshot.yaml